Consensys/quorum-remix/README.md

 # Quorum Plugin for Remix

+Trigger test.
 The Quorum plugin for Ethereum's Remix IDE adds support for creating and interacting with private contracts on a Quorum network.

 ![screenshot](docs/images/quorum-remix.png "screenshot")